 You will want to use a spatula and scrape the edges into the mixture half way through.

-NOTE: Don’t blend for too long because you'll turn your ham spread into paste.
+NOTE: Don’t blend for too long because you'll turn your ham spread into a paste.
 We want some texture!

 How to serve ham salad